Halloween Kills: Music

 John Carpenter, Cody Carpenter and Daniel Davies, returned to score for Halloween Kills, after previously scoring for Halloween (2018).
 Much of the film's score has been completed before the COVID-19 pandemic.
-The album was released in iTunes on October 14, 2021 and in all digital platforms on October 15.
+The album was released in iTunes on October 14, 2021, and in all digital platforms on October 15.
 Sacred Bones Records published the soundtrack in CD, vinyl edition and cassettes.
 It was led by three singles: "Unkillable", "Rampage" and "Michael's Legend", and an end-credits song performed by the Swedish rock band Ghost, "Hunter's Moon" was also released as a single, but not included in the soundtrack.
 The album debuted at number 9 in Billboard Top Album Sales for the week beginning October 23.

 Release

 Halloween Kills premiered at the 78th Venice International Film Festival on September 8, 2021.
-The film was originally set to be theatrically released on October 16, 2020, but in July 2020, due to the COVID-19 pandemic, it was delayed to October 15, 2021.
+The film was initially set to be theatrically released on October 16, 2020, but in July 2020, it was delayed to October 15, 2021, due to the COVID-19 pandemic.
 On September 9, 2021, it was announced that in addition to being released in theaters the film would also be streamed on paid tiers of Peacock for 60 days.
 The film, along with the extended cut, was released on HBO Max on March 18, 2022.

-Extended Cut
+Extended cut

 An extended version of the film, simply titled The Extended Cut, was released on iTunes on December 14, 2021, in the United States and Canada, and on DVD, Blu-ray, and Ultra HD Blu-ray on January 11, 2022.
 This version of the film was announced by director David Gordon Green upon the theatrical release of the film, and contains "more thrills, more kills, and an alternate ending".
 Green told Collider, "This is the director's cut through and through, but there's an additional scene that we filmed that was scripted. [...]
 We ended up lifting it when I became more confident of where we're going to pick up in the next movie [Ends], it felt it didn't feel authentic to where we're going to go.
 So we lifted it.", referring to the ending scene where Michael suddenly kills Karen.
 The alternate ending involves Laurie attempting to call Karen - initially unaware of what just happened - only for Michael to pick up and, upon hearing his breathing on the phone and knowing Karen is dead, warns that she is coming for him.
 She then takes the knife from her bedside and leaves the hospital determined to find him.
 The ending would have suggested the sequel would take place the same night as Kills (in 2018), instead of in 2022 as revealed later by Green.
 The extended cut, along with the theatrical cut, was released on HBO Max on March 18, 2022.